|Year||:||October 25, 2015|

-Co-director/DP: Alex Kinter
+Cinematography by: Alex Kinter

-ALONE AT THE POOL accounts the haunting moments of a 1950's high society woman struggling with keeping her sanity while isolated at her indoor pool.
+THE POOLSIDE accounts the haunting moments of a 1950's high society woman struggling with keeping her sanity while isolated at her indoor pool.
 The idealistic background acts as a stark contrast to the dark concepts, swimming through this candid unraveling of a woman alone, trying to understand the voices she hears underwater.
 These voices eventually lead to her own demise from the modern day.
 Self-doubt, addiction, loss, and fear are just a few of the emotions she struggles with while coming to terms with her unimaginable situation.

 Camera Operator: Jared Deer

 Mastering: Brandon Bahn

 Photographer: Keith Allgeier